Priyanshu-Desai/OpenChat/README.md

 # OpenChat
 a very simple social media app made using react

+# Versions
+you can download OpenChat version 1.1 here

 # requirements
 to run this app you need to have <a href='https://nodejs.org'>node.js</a>.